My Internship as a Graphic Designer at Bali’s International Film Festival

 My work soon became heavily involved with the communication and marketing department, which wasn’t something completely novel as I’ve gotten the chance to expose myself to the business world, through many past projects.
 I was also never hesitant to do my research and learn the new skills needed to accomplish my tasks on the go.

 Besides, I was always proactive in employing my technical expertise to contribute to other fields.
 I never was interested, anyway, in employing fancy interfaces and late invented technologies to fill up my resume with buzzwords.
 I was more about making the most out of the tools in my pocket to solve the real-life problems I faced.
 Working with the social media team, I was able to bring out my data analysis expertise to support the decision-making on the posts to be published by investigating what kind of content would generate more interactions.
-And, working with the film rating and selection team, I noticed how cumbersome our progress tracking given a large list of film submissions to be watched.
-So I thought of storing and managing the films and filmmakers data in a local database on my laptop, to facilitate managing and visualizing the rating updates.

 Because it was a small team, I had to jump from one thing to the other, most of the time.
 Especially, after some of the employees left, leaving only me and a couple of interns at the office.
 I even had to participate in a few top management discussions, which gave a huge boost to my confidence and communication skills.

 All in all, if you are someone who is not afraid to discover his hidden talents and to apply himself to novel and unexpected challenges every day, then this internship is for you.
 Also, it is necessary to not overlook what your heart tells you.
 If you are not passionate about the film industry or the management of large scale events, it might be hard to push through the long hours and heavy workload in a small office with only a couple of people to interact with.